Klingenstadt-Solingen/Open-SmartCity-Home/documentation/homesystem/HOMEASSISTANT.md

 # Home Assistant

-This guide explains how to integrate the Open Smart City Home application with Home Assistant using MQTT for seamless weather sensor data integration.
+This guide explains how to integrate the Open SmartCity Home application with Home Assistant using MQTT for seamless weather sensor data integration.

 ## Prerequisites

-Ensure you have a running instance of Home Assistant to integrate weather sensor data from the Open Smart City Home application.
+Ensure you have a running instance of Home Assistant to integrate weather sensor data from the Open SmartCity Home application.

 Ensure Home Assistant is updated to the latest version for compatibility with MQTT integration.